Acts and Regulations

 (b) in the case of an agency, furnish proof of liability insurance in the amount prescribed by regulation, and

-(c) pay to the Minister a fee prescribed by regulation for each licence to be obtained.
+(c) pay to the Minister the fee, if any, prescribed by regulation to obtain the licence.

 Action to enforce payment under bond